 | Unmatched return | Finance plus payments ops | Ledger posting, provider reference, and link to original payout |

-If you misclassify the bucket, support can ask for the wrong action and erode trust.
+If you misclassify the bucket, support asks for the wrong action and trust erodes quickly.

 Step 2 Route by root cause, not queue age.
-Data-quality issues, for example CLABE or identity mismatch, should go to a contractor correction flow with only the fields needed to fix the record.
-Policy-gate issues such as KYC, KYB, and AML should go to compliance review with an internal SLA and evidence pack: payout ID, contractor profile ID, trigger or reason code, owner, due time, and collected documents.
+Data-quality issues, such as payout-detail or identity mismatch, should go to a contractor correction flow with only the fields needed to fix the record.
+Policy-gate issues should go to compliance review with an internal SLA and an evidence pack: payout ID, contractor profile ID, trigger or reason code, owner, due time, and collected documents.

-Step 3 Handle returns and reversals as a separate branch.
-Re-attempt SPEI only after the original payout is clearly closed as failed or returned in your ledger and the underlying issue is resolved.
+Step 3 Handle returns and possible reversals as a separate branch.
+Re-attempt a SPEI payout once your internal records show the original payout is closed as failed or returned and the underlying issue is resolved.
 For batch operations, retry only the affected record.
 If repeated failures show the current route is not workable for that account, pause further payouts on that account until corrected and reviewed, then decide whether another payout rail is required.

-Because SPEI is described as having 24/7 functionality since 2015, do not treat delay alone as an explanation without checking the timestamp trail first.
+Because SPEI is described as having 24/7 functionality since 2015, and fast payment outcomes can be real time or near real time, delay alone does not confirm a failure, so check the timestamp trail first.

 Step 4 Give support teams contractor-safe language.
-Use plain status updates without exposing SAT, RFC, or internal risk logic.
+Use plain status updates without exposing sensitive compliance details or internal risk logic.

 Tell contractors what happens next, who will contact them, and whether they need to do anything now.

-Step 1 Keep SPEI primary when payouts are domestic MXN and contractors can reliably receive funds in a Mexican bank account.
-This is usually the lowest-complexity setup when CLABE quality is stable and payouts stay in-country.
-Check accepted-to-posted outcomes, CLABE correction rates, and whether support cases end in "details fixed" or "this rail cannot serve this contractor."
+Step 1 Keep SPEI primary when your payouts are domestic MXN and contractors can receive funds in a Mexican bank account.
+SPEI is a domestic fiat rail, and CLABE quality is central to successful routing.
+Check accepted-to-posted outcomes, CLABE correction rates, and whether exceptions are data-fix issues or true rail-coverage issues.

 | Rail choice | Best fit | Verify before launch | Main burden |